vict0rcarvalh0/pinocchio-guide/README.md

 }
 ```

+### CloseAccount
-- CloseAccount: Closes a token account, transferring any remaining lamports to the account owner.
+Closes a token account, transferring any remaining lamports to the account owner.

 ```rust
 use pinocchio::{
     account_info::{next_account_info, AccountInfo},